Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - **Presemptuve Infectious Diseases** Presumed to be connected with Gulf Veterans
 - Brucellosis, Compylobacter Jejuni, Coxiella Burnetii (Q fever), Malaria, TB, salmonell-non-typoid, Shigella, Leishania, West Neil virus
+- For these infectious diseases listed above, Veterans who went to Afghanistan are eligible for this classifcation